 AI coding assistants like Cursor and GitHub Copilot need to read your API documentation to generate working integration code.
 The problem?
-These tools can't extract useful information from HTML documentation pages.
+These tools struggle to extract useful information from HTML documentation pages efficiently.
 They hit token limits parsing navigation menus, JavaScript, and visual styling before reaching your endpoint descriptions.
 When your API documentation isn't accessible to AI tools, developers get incorrect code suggestions and slower integration.
 The llms.txt format solves this by providing a markdown-based version of your docs that AI systems can parse within their token budgets.
 It strips away everything except the information needed for code generation.

 TLDR: